-Where to find out Benefit to the service and to the public more?
-1 Better collaboration between NFRS and Norfolk Constabulary, means The Public Safety more efficient services.
-This in turn will free up resources that can be Case (p59-67) sets reinvested where they are most needed - to the front line, protecting out the the community and helping prevent emergencies. opportunities to collaborate and The analysis shows that there are many opportunities for NFRS and how resources can Norfolk Constabulary to work together on operational priorities where be released for rethere is common ground, such as protection, prevention and investment. community safety, and how the response to emergencies is coordinated.
+The analysis shows that there are many opportunities for NFRS and Norfolk Constabulary to work together on operational priorities where there is common ground, such as protection, prevention and community safety, and how the response to emergencies is coordinated.

 The Fire and Police Collaboration Board last met in early 2017 and prior to this it had worked to identify a range of potential collaboration ideas, including in regard to the control room and co-location at a number of sites.
 Voluntary collaboration under current arrangements has made some good progress.
 However opportunities can be developed further and faster under the proposed new Governance Model, while continuing to work closely with Norfolk County Council.